odk-x/scan/README.md

 The Google group for software engineering questions is: [opendatakit-developers@](https://groups.google.com/forum/#!forum/opendatakit-developers)

 ## Setting up your environment
 This app makes use of the NDK, which is not yet fully integrated into the Android Studio/Gradle environment.
-Rebuilding the C++ is not necessary if you only want to modify the Java side, but to do NDK work you will need to complete the below steps until Android Studio 1.3 and Gradle plugin 2.5 are released.
+Rebuilding the C++ is not necessary if you only want to modify the Java side, but to do NDK work you will need to complete the below steps until Android Studio fully supports NDK development.

 We currently have only tested this process on Linux and Mac.